amitsaha/amitsaha.github.io/content/golang-notes-gitbackup.rst

 :Date: 2017-03-26 10:00
 :Category: golang

 `gitbackup <https://github.com/amitsaha/gitbackup>`__ is a tool to backup your git repositories from GitHub and GitLab.
 I wrote the `initial version <https://github.com/amitsaha/gitbackup/releases/tag/lj-0.1>`__ as a project for a golang article which is in review for publication in a Linux magazine.
+It supports GitHub enterprise installations and custom GitLab installations in addition to repositories on github.com and gitlab.com.
+It's written in Golang, and built upon `go-github <https://github.com/google/go-github>`__ and `go-gitlab <https://github.com/xanzy/go-gitlab>`__ and other third party golang packages.

-Since the initial version, the project's code ha seen number of changes which has been a learning experience for me since I am still fairly new to Golang.
+Since the initial version, the project's code has seen number of changes which has been a learning experience for me since I am still fairly new to Golang.
 In the rest of this post, I describe these and some personal notes about the experience.

 Using afero for filesystem operations
 =====================================